 Tiny Slovenia, at the northern end of former Yugoslavia, is a Slav country with a delightful admixture of German and Italian influences.
 From Austrian domination it emerged after the first world war as a willing partner in the new Yugoslavia and represented the stereotypical hard-working western European element in an otherwise more easygoing Balkan culture.
 It was the first country to achieve independence during the breakup of Yugoslavia, and is now a strong voice in the EU.

-This in a country that is beautiful too.
-Our route eschews its well-known mountains for the Karst: a rolling landscape of vineyards, little villages and considerable Italian influence.
-It also ends in the (now) Italian seaport of Trieste (with a considerable Slovene-speaking population) and thus binds the country to its original maritime outlet once more.
+This is a country that is beautiful too – nowhere moreso than the Julian Alps, where our Slovenian Highlands route explores the valleys below the major peak of Triglav, finishing at pretty Lake Bled.
+Our Classic Slovenia route eschews the mountains for the Karst: a rolling landscape of vineyards, little villages and considerable Italian influence.
+It ends in the Italian seaport of Trieste (with a considerable Slovene-speaking population) and thus binds the country to its original maritime outlet once more.